Dissipationless Spin-Charge Conversion in Excitonic Pseudospin Superfluid: Supplementary Material for ``Dissipationless Spin-Charge Conversion in Excitonic Pseudospin Superfluid"

+This suggests that $\sin2\theta\sin\varphi$ is invariant under the relative U(1) gauge transformation, and a simultaneous change of the angle ($\varphi$) and the amplitude ratio ($\theta$) along a loop of $\sin2\theta\sin\varphi \!\ =$ constant can be regarded as the relative U(1) phase degree of freedom between the two layers.
+To be more precise, the relative U(1) gauge transformation not only induces the change of the angle ($\varphi$) and the amplitude ratio ($\theta$), but also induces a pseudospin rotation of the four-component excitonic pseudospin vector $\vec{\Phi}$ ($\varphi_0$).

-In this section, we show that the relative U(1) gauge transformation can be absorbed into a combination of changes of $\theta$, $\varphi$ and $\varphi_0$ that satisfies the constraint Eq.~(5);
+To see this, let us show that the relative U(1) gauge transformation can be absorbed into a combination of changes of $\theta$, $\varphi$ and $\varphi_0$ that satisfies the constraint Eq.~(5);

-for both the transverse phase ($\lambda=yz$) and the longitudinal phase ($\lambda=0x$).
-We can generalize the argument into the helical and helicoidal phase by replacing $\varphi_0$ by $\varphi_0-Ky$.
+for both the transverse phase ($\lambda=\perp$) and the longitudinal phase ($\lambda=\parallel$).
+When there is the Rashba coupling, we can generalize the argument into the helical and helicoidal phase by replacing $\varphi_0$ by $\varphi_0-Ky$ (see Sec.~\ref{sec7}).
 In the following, we only sketch the argument for the transverse phase, while the argument for the longitudinal phase goes as well.
 Without loss of generality, we take $\varphi_0$ to be $-\varphi$ in Eq.~(3) of the main text and apply the gauge transformation on Eq.~(3) as,

 In terms of $\theta^{\prime}$, $\varphi^{\prime}$, $\varphi^{\prime}_0$ ($\varphi^{\prime\prime}_0\equiv \varphi^{\prime} +\varphi^{\prime}_0$), Eq.~(\ref{eqn4-2}) is equated to

 The comparison of (\ref{eqn4-3}) with (\ref{eqn4-2}) gives four equations: